EasyAbp/AbpHelper.GUI/docs/README.md

 **Make sure backup your source files before using it!**

-> This GUI app is based on [AbpHelper.CLI](https://github.com/EasyAbp/AbpHelper.CLI), you can use the CLI directly if you prefer command line.
+> This GUI app depends on [AbpHelper.CLI](https://github.com/EasyAbp/AbpHelper.CLI), you can use the CLI directly if you prefer command line.

 ## Getting Started